EdgeLake/docker-compose/README.md

-# Deploying AnyLog
+# Deploying EdgeLake

-AnyLog enables real-time visibility and management of distributed edge data, applications, and infrastructure.
+EdgeLake enables real-time visibility and management of distributed edge data, applications, and infrastructure.
 It transforms edge environments into scalable data tiers optimized for IoT, allowing organizations to extract insights across industries like manufacturing, utilities, oil & gas, smart cities, retail, robotics, and more.